WalkervilleElementary/WalkervilleElementary.github.io/mechanical.md

 Similar to the chassis, the claw was designed in onshape, cut using the laser cutter, and assembled.
 Unlike the chassis which is glued, the claw is held in place by screws.
 To compete efficiently on both competition surfaces, we opted to have a claw on both the left and right sides of the robot.
 As such, the claws are small and fold inward when not in use the robot can get through the 12 inch by 12 inch gate at the beginning of the course.

-[pic of robot at the beginning, claws folded in]

 ### Drive Train